 Being prepared is essential for backpacking.
 You need to have a plan and research information (from the internet or travel guide) and plan your journey.
 Without planning, you might end up in northern Finland without knowing the way back.
 Plan your travel route and destinations wisely so that you can save time and money.
 Don’t forget to be smart in packing your stuff.
 You might want to save space and reduce the weight of your backpack.

 Most importantly, you must be willing to sacrifice.
 Backpackers face hardship and challenges.
 They have to travel for long hours, endure bad weather, and cope with nasty local people with suspect intentions.
 This is not your honeymoon!!

 Here are some funny, yet common stereotypical characteristics.

-The scribbled stories from Singapore, tales from Thailand and memories of amazing people and places will be what you treasure when you’re in your 50s.
+The scribbled stories from Singapore, tales from Thailand, and memories of amazing people and places will be what you treasure when you’re in your 50s.
 Think of it less as a journal or diary and more as the story of your travels.
 Your own little book!

-One of your cheapest investments that is guaranteed fun is a pack of playing cards.
+One of your cheapest investments that are guaranteed fun is a pack of playing cards.
 It’s the best way to make friends and a lifesaver if you’re staying in a hostel with no TV on a rainy day.

 If you are staying in a country for a while, purchase a local sim card for your mobile phone rather than switching your global roaming on.
 It’s a lot cheaper and you don’t need to pay for calls you receive.